sts10/tidy/readme.markdown

 - `tidy -lp -o new_list.txt inputted_word_list.txt` Same as above, but the added `-p` flag removes prefix words from the list.
 See below for more on prefix words.

-- `tidy -lip -o new_list.txt inputted_word_list.txt` Same as above, but the added `-i` flag removes any integers in words.
+- `tidy -lip -i -o new_list.txt inputted_word_list.txt` Same as above, but the added `-i` flag removes any integers in words.
 Words with integers in them are not removed, only the integers within them.
 For example, "11326	agency" becomes "agency".

 - `tidy -l -o new_list.txt -r bad_words.txt inputted_word_list.txt` Similar to above, but ensures that none of the words in the bad_words.txt file make it on to the final list that is printed to new_list.txt.
 The reject list is case sensitive.